tekkaadan/Amplify/README.md

 Changelog:

-Amplify v2.27
+Amplify v2.28
+* Fixed issues of notifications not showing
-* Fixed issues of crashing in v2.26
+* Fixed issues of crashing in v2.27
 * Updated Exchange API's and added more exchanges
 * Some slight interface changes
 * Updated icons for new coins and pairs